Image

 Phase 2

-Study Overview: This research is about using a drug called baricitinib to reduce HIV in the central nervous system (CNS).
-HIV is a virus that affects the immune system, and while current treatments can control it, they can't cure it.
-Baricitinib is a medicine usually used for arthritis, but it might help reduce HIV in the brain, where the virus hides.
-The study will compare baricitinib to a placebo, which is a harmless pill that doesn't contain the drug.
-Participants will undergo tests like bloodwork, brain scans, and memory tests to see if baricitinib is effective.
+This study wants to find out if a medicine called baricitinib can help reduce HIV in the central nervous system (CNS).
+The CNS includes your brain and spinal cord.
+HIV is a virus that attacks the body's immune system, and antiretroviral therapy (ART) helps control it, but can't cure it.
+Baricitinib is a pill that is already approved for treating arthritis but might help with HIV too.
+Researchers want to see if baricitinib can reduce the HIV hiding in the CNS by comparing it to a placebo (a pill with no medicine in it).
+They will use tests like bloodwork, brain scans, and memory tests to check if baricitinib makes a difference.

 Study details